 THE STORY OF BRANT

-The Town of Brant New York was founded on March 25, 1839.
-Located in western New York, in Erie County near Lake Erie approximately 30 miles south of Buffalo.
+The Town of Brant, New York was founded on March 25, 1839.
+It is located in western New York, in Erie County near Lake Erie approximately 30 miles south of Buffalo.
 Its name was derived from a Mohican chief named Joseph Brandt.
 Inhabited by Native Americans, the very First white settler was Moses Tucker.
 Moses was a Quaker, and purchased a farm in 1816.

 Transportation in the early 1800ís was by horse and buggy, stagecoach, and carriages and trolley cars..
 The main source of employment was farm work.
 Most ladies stayed home and cooked and cleaned.